AlexTISYoung/snipar/README.md

 *snipar* (single nucleotide imputation of parents) is a Python package for inferring identity-by-descent (IBD) segments shared between siblings, imputing missing parental genotypes, and for performing family based genome-wide association and polygenic score analyses using observed and/or imputed parental genotypes.

+The imputation method and the family-based GWAS and polygenic score models are described in [Young et al. 2022](https://www.nature.com/articles/s41588-022-01085-0).

 # Main features:

 Infer identity-by-descent segments shared between siblings (ibd.py).